-Best attractions in Stockholm
+Best Stockholm attractions

-This tribute to the glitziest band in Swedish history is chock-a-block with all the gold discs, chunky platforms and quirky memorabilia you’d imagine.
+This tribute to the glitziest band in history is chock-a-block with all the gold discs, chunky platforms and quirky memorabilia you’d imagine.
 Plus, there are some seriously clever interactive exhibits that give visitors the chance to perform on stage alongside Abba and dress up in virtual versions of some of the group’s famous sparkly outfits.
 You don’t need to be a die-hard fan to enjoy it, and although entry is pricier than many of Stockholm’s other top attractions, you can easily while away half a day here.
-Be warned, you’ll probably be humming “Dancing Queen” for hours afterwards.
+Be warned, you’ll probably be humming ‘Dancing Queen’ for hours afterwards.

-Combining two very Swedish passions, design and nature, Artipelag is an ambitious angular art venue buried within a pine forest on the island of Värmdo.
-It’s home to rotating international art and photography exhibitions, with recent collections from the likes of US pop art legend Andy Warhol and Swedish fashion designer Lars Wallin.
+Combining two very Swedish passions, design and nature, Artipelag is an ambitious art venue buried within a pine forest on the island of Värmdö.
+It’s home to rotating international art and photography exhibitions, with recent retrospectives on the likes of Andy Warhol and Swedish fashion designer Lars Wallin.
 Foodies with cash to splash will want to make a pit stop at the restaurant, which offers a luxury smörgåsbord lunch on weekdays and brunch at weekend.
-There’s also a Scandi-chic café and patisserie with floor-to-ceiling windows looking out over the surrounding woodland.
+There’s also a scandi-chic café and pâtisserie with floor-to-ceiling windows looking out over the surrounding woodland.